Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Asynchronous Sampled-data KF and Its Decomposition

 \subsection{Asynchronous sampled-data KF}

-For linear continuous-time systems with synchronous discrete-time measurements, the sampled-data KF provides optimal state estimates by combining continuous-time prediction steps and discrete-time update steps \cite{sarkka2006recursive}.
+For continuous {LTI} systems with synchronous discrete-time measurements, the sampled-data KF provides optimal state estimates by combining continuous-time prediction steps and discrete-time update steps \cite{sarkka2006recursive}.
 We define the measurement availability index $\phi_i[k]\in\{0,1\}$ where $\phi_i[k]=1$ if sensor $i$ has a measurement with time-stamp $t_k$ and $\phi_i[k]=0$ otherwise.
 The notation $[k]$ stands for the discrete-time instant.
 Let us define the following matrices:

 where $\phi[k]\triangleq\left(\phi_1[k],\dots, \phi_m[k]\right)^\top$.
 At each sampling instant $k$, the system can be considered as a discrete time-variant system, on which we implement the following asynchronous sampled-data KF: